bendyworks/bwoken/README.md

 #### The Dirty Little Installation Method

 Technically, you can skip this entire Installation section and just run `sudo gem install bwoken && bwoken init`.
 This is listed here for completeness, but you really shouldn't install gems this way.
+This installation method will almost certainly not work with versions of OS X prior to Mavericks.

 ## Contributors